xaxole98/Convert-to-PDF-python/readme.md

 Note: The script relies on LibreOffice to convert Word documents to PDF.
 Make sure you have LibreOffice installed on your system.

-Feel free to customize the script according to your needs.
+Feel free to customize the script according to your needs :p.